discord-bot-studio/mods/mods/README.md

   - Sends the bot size to the message channel.
   - Dev: Electraboss, Slithey

-- ConsoleLog
+- Console Log
   - Logs message to the console
   - Dev: Vannzilla

-- EmbedPoll
+- Embed Poll
   - Embeds a poll with up to 9 different options to vote for.
   - Dev: Discord Bot Studio

-- EmbedReply
+- Embed Reply
   - Embed Message Reply
   - Dev: aoe#4851

-- MessageReply
+- Message Reply
   - Normal Message Reply
   - Dev: aoe#4851

-- PingMessage
+- Ping Message
   - Adds ability to make a ping command use $$ping$$ to insert ping.
   - Dev: Vannzilla

-- TTSMessage
+- TTS Message
   - Adds the ability to send a TTS(text to speech) message.
   - Dev: Big D#1129

-- UpTime
+- Up Time
   - Ability to display the uptime of the bot.
   - Dev: Big D#1129